near/core-contracts/lockup/README.md

 The balance can also be lower due to transaction fees spent by the owner, because owner has access keys on the account of the contract and the transaction fees are paid from the account balance.
 The amount of NEAR tokens locked to maintain the minimum storage balance is 35 NEAR.

-If there is still termination balance deficit due to minimum required balance, the owner may decide to fund the deficit on this account to finish the termination process.
+If there is still a termination balance deficit due to minimum required balance, the owner may decide to fund the deficit on this account to finish the termination process.
 This can be done through a regular transfer action from an account with liquid balance.

 ## Technical details